lysender/kohana-doc/application/manual/en/reference/core/arr.md

 The above example uses an empty string for default value.

 [!!]
-The default value will be applied to all keys.
+The default value will be applied to all supplied keys.
 Be sure you are not incorrectly using it for example: using default value `0` but some keys are string.
-In this case, `null` is the more applicable default.
+In this case, `null` is the more applicable default and all you need to do is cast it to int.